Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 > ### Tangent about Stonewick Manor
 > This doesn't really have anything to do with Godot, but I wanted to provide a little insight as to how the effect was accomplished the first time I tried it in college.
 It shows just how far game dev tools have come over the past 10 years.
 >
+> **Fun fact**: My lame claim to fame is that Markiplier actually played Stonewick Manor on his channel back in 2013.
+You can watch that video [here](https://www.youtube.com/watch?v=p5h2lj9J8KI).
+Fair warning, the game looks and plays like a student project from 2013, haha.
+>
 > ![A screenshot from Stonewick Manor, two pillars with cherub statues on top.](Stonewick.jpg#center)
 >